-At the start of the academic year, students are given an aspirational grade for each subject.
-This grade is based on GCSE scores and is therefore statistically attainable for the student and used as their target grade.
-Each year, students undertake formal assessments.
 Data from assessments is sent home in the form of Interim Monitoring, which teachers then use to support students and to ensure continued progress.
 Both year groups have a Parent/Teacher Meeting in the first school term.
 From each round of monitoring the academic and pastoral teams arrange interventions for specific students in conjunction with their parents/carers as required.

-Clearly, the most important months of the year are May and June when all students will be sitting either AS or A Level Examinations.
-At these times, students are offered extra support and specialist sessions on time management and exam technique as well as revision sessions based on their progress throughout the year.
+Clearly, the most important months of the year are May and June, when all students will be sitting Internal or A-level examinations.
+At these times, students are offered extra support and specialist sessions on time management and exam techniques as well as revision sessions based on their progress throughout the year.